timjbray/jekyll-now/_posts/2019-07-28-Real-Knowledge.md

 This concept has come up in a few conversations recently.

-As your experience and knowledge increases across a range of topics, you may not feel any more knowledgable.
+As your experience and knowledge increases across a range of topics, you may not feel any more knowledgeable.
 Why might this be?
 It turns out there's a simple explanation.

 As your experience and knowledge expands, you encounter more topics and understand existing topics more deeply.
 Your circle of knowledge increases.